runbuggyinc/api-docs-src/shippers/guides/Webhooks.md

 }
 ```

 The event's `object` property will contain the full object.
-For example, Vehicle Transfer Order events will have
+For example, `vehicleTransferOrder.updated` events'
- `object` contain the object [described here](https://runbuggy.docs.stoplight.io/reference/orders/vehicle-transfer-orders/getvehicletransferorderusingget).
+ `object` will contain the object [described here](https://runbuggy.docs.stoplight.io/reference/orders/vehicle-transfer-orders/getvehicletransferorderusingget).